Summary and Quick Facts

 - Incomplete capsular resection has been associated with both recurrence and significantly lower survival.

 - The majority of patients can be cured of their disease by bilateral total capsulectomy and implant removal.
-Rare patients will present with a mass and have an increased risk of requiring radiotherapy and chemotherapy.
+Rare patients will present with more advanced disease and may require radiotherapy and chemotherapy.
 Treatment approach should follow international guidelines established by the National Comprehensive Cancer Network (NCCN) for BIA-ALCL, available at nccn.org.

 - Current treatment recommendation is for bilateral complete capsulectomy and implant removal, as a small number of women have had contralateral disease found incidentally.2

 - The FDA recommends that any suspected or confirmed cases of BIA‐ALCL be reported to the PROFILE registry, the MAUDE database and the device manufacturer.
 To report a case to PROFILE, go to ThePSF.org/PROFILE.
 To submit a case to the FDA's Manufacturer and User Facility Device Experience (MAUDE) database, which collects medical device reports (MDRs) of suspected device-associated deaths, serious injuries and malfunctions, visit www.accessdata.fda.gov.

 - For more information: visit PlasticSurgery.org/ALCL or search "ALCL" on RADAR.

 *Page last updated on February 24, 2020